joker-119/SCPSLGamemodes/SurvivalOfTheFittestGamemode/README.md

 ======
 made by Joker 119
 ## Description
 Everyone spawns as a Class-D in Heavy Containment.
-After 60sec 2 peanuts spawn.
-All Class-D spawn with a COM15 (with no extra ammo).
+2-4 peanuts spawn in their normal spawn, awaiting to be unleashed on the Class-D.
-Friendly Fire is on.
 Auto Nuke is enabled.
 Ent Zone and both LCZ gates are locked.
-106, nuke armory and HCZ_armory doors locked open.
+106, Micro-HID and SCP-079 rooms are locked open., all armory doors in HCZ are locked closed.

 ### Features
  - Players who join before the round has started will be notified that SOTF Gamemode is starting.